Write for us! Tell us about your favourite places in Spain...or in Europe!

 Madrid Province (Autonomous Community of Madrid)

-Alcala de Henares - The historic centre of Alcala is a UNESCO World Heritage Site.
+Alcala de Henares has a historic centre with UNESCO World Heritage status is also a highlight.
 Its university was one one of the best in the world in the 16th century.

-Buitrago del Lozoya - an attractive walled town and a 14th century Mudejar -style church and a small Picasso museum.
+The pretty villages of Chinchon and Patones make for a pleasant detour and Buitrago del Lozoya is an attractive walled town to the north of Madrid.
+It has a 14th century Mudejar-style church and a small Picasso museum.

 UNESCO World Heritage Sites in Madrid